J. G. Strijdom: Early life

-He was born on the family farm Klipfontein near Willowmore in the Cape Colony and trained as a lawyer at Victoria College (which later became the University of Stellenbosch) and the University of Pretoria.
+He was born on the family farm of Klipfontein near Willowmore in the Cape Colony and trained as a lawyer at Victoria College (which later became the University of Stellenbosch) and the University of Pretoria.

 His father Petrus Strijdom was a very well-known farmer and innovator in the Baviaanskloof where Strijdom was born.
-He owned three farms in the kloof of which the main farm was Sandvlakte on which the local school, church and shop was sited.
+He owned three farms in the kloof of which the main farm was Zandvlakte on which the local school, church and shop was sited.
 He owned businesses and shops right down to the Gamtoos valley (birthplace of the well-known Khoi woman Saartjie Baartman).
 He also sold baboon fur and manufactured shoes and soap amongst other products.

 Strijdom served in the German South West Africa campaign during World War I, as a member of the South African Medical Corps and, later, of Helgaardt's Scouts, where he reached the rank of corporal.

 Strijdom later settled in Nylstroom, Transvaal.
 He identified strongly with this area and its people and became a local community leader amongst the Afrikaners.
 In 1929, Strijdom was elected to the House of Assembly as MP for Waterberg, representing the National Party (NP) headed by General J.B.M.
 Hertzog.
-Strijdom was also leader of the NP in Transvaal, by far the most important province of South Africa, and as such had a strong power base.
+Strijdom was also leader of the NP in Transvaal and as such had a strong power base.

 After the National Party of J.B.M.
 Hertzog merged with the South African Party of General Jan Smuts and formed the United Party (UP) during the World Economic Crisis in 1932, Strijdom was part of the break-away faction of the National Party, named the Gesuiwerde Nasionale Party (Purified National Party).
 Later, after the United Party was formed, the GNP became known as the (Reunited) National Party under the leadership of D. F. Malan.
 Malan, Strijdom and their followers distrusted Smuts and opposed his pro-British policy.
 Most of the National Party's MPs stayed with Hertzog, and as Strijdom was loyal to Malan, he was the only MP from Transvaal to support Malan's ideals.

 Strijdom favoured the establishment of a republic, allegedly with himself as the first President of South Africa, but due to political controversy this step was not achieved until 1961, after his death, and then only with Governor-General Charles Swart assuming the position of symbolic State President over a Westminster system, as opposed to the executive presidency of the Boer Republics.